emerge-lang/compiler/llvm-backend/README.md

 ### Value Types

-Even though Emerge semantically doesn't really distinguish between value types and reference types, its design still aims to allow optimization of the traditional value types (ints, floats, booleans, ...).
+Even though Emerge semantically doesn't distinguish between value types and reference types, its design still aims to allow optimization of the traditional value types (ints, floats, booleans, ...).
 So, for the LLVM backend, there are value types from emerge: